awei01/katsu-site-source/posts/2014-05-20-an-end-of-work-day-thought-last-minute-details.md

 ---
 path: /2014/05/an-end-of-work-day-thought-last-minute-details/
-title: An End of Work Day Thought, Last Minute Details
+title: 'An End of Work Day Thought, Last Minute Details'
+date: '2014-05-20'
 author: michelle
 categories:
   - style-tips
 tags:
   - custom suits
   - how to
   - mens fashion
   - mens fashion advice
   - menswear tips
-featuredImage: 875
+featuredImage: /uploads/2014/10/blue-pocket-squares.jpg
 ---
 You're day is almost over and you're thinking about going home or getting food.
 You're not going to have to think about work until either after dinner or when your alarm goes off tomorrow morning.
 If you hit that snooze button too many times, you're going to end up running out the door to catch the T that closes its door as soon as you step onto the platform.
 Chances are, you grabbed the first thing you saw and threw it on - but what if it's the same suit you wore yesterday?!
 You have to make it look different and distract people from noticing and if you're lucky enough, it's a gray suit that everyone has.

 Possible solutions to having to wear the same suit 2 days in a row

-*   Wear a \*noticeably different shirt.
+	*Wear a \*noticeably different shirt.
 If you wore white, wear color.
 If you wore color, wear a pattern or white.
-*   Add, subtract or change accessories  (throw in a pocket square, wear a bow tie instead of a tie)
+	*Add, subtract or change accessories  (throw in a pocket square, wear a bow tie instead of a tie)

 Ultimately, your goal is to put together a last minute outfit that no one will notice is the main pieces are the same as the previous day - it's all about drawing attention to the details instead of the whole generic suit.